hmarley/hmarley.github.io/_posts/2019-10-04-Ceil_Laser.md

 comments: false
 ---

 Today, with the help of the techncian, I installed a new laser in the ceilometer instrument that I get the data for boundary layer estimation from.
 The old laser had stopped working properly and the instrument was no longer recording good quality data.
-The process was a lot easier than I expected and we not have beautiful high resolution vertical profiles being recorded with the new laser!
+The process was a lot easier than I expected and we now have beautiful high resolution vertical profiles being recorded with the new laser!

 Here is a photo of inside the ceilometer and a photo of the old laser:
 <p float="left">